 Ushers help patrons to their seats and monitor the auditorium doors during performances.
 Ushers are asked to become familiar with the auditorium seating charts so they are able to respond to enquiries, manage patron seating issues and latecomers if required.

-An incentive program rewards volunteers for their time based on accumulated hours.
+Volunteers are rewarded for their time through an incentive program that is based on accumulated hours.